Peer Review Guidelines & Policies

 There is also a lifetime COI for the family members, business partners, and thesis student/advisor or mentor.

-In the case where none of the associate editors can serve as editor, an external guest editor will be recruited.
+In the case where none of the associate editors can serve as editor, an external guest editor will be recruited to lead the package review.

 Authors of contributed packages essentially maintain the same ownership they had prior to their package joining the pyOpenSci suite.
 Package authors will continue to maintain and develop their software after acceptance into pyOpenSci.
-Unless explicitly added as collaborators, the pyOpenSci team will not interfere much with day to day operations.
-However, the team may intervene with critical bug fixes, or address urgent issues if package authors do not respond in a timely manner (see the section about maintainer responsiveness).
+Unless explicitly added as collaborators, the pyOpenSci team will not interfere with day to day operations.

 pyOpenSci strives to develop and promote high quality research software.
-To ensure that your software meets our criteria, we review all of our submissions as part of the Software Peer Review process, and even after acceptance will continue to step in with improvements and bug fixes.
+To ensure that your software meets our criteria, we review all of our submissions as part of the Software Peer Review process.
+We expect that you will continue to maintain a package that has been accepted continually.

 In the unlikely scenario that a contributor of a package requests removal of their package from the suite, we retain the right to maintain a version of the package in our suite for archival purposes.